 -L, equivalent to

-Alternatively, you can install Native Image component from catalog by running:
+Optionally, you can install Native Image from a local components collection:

 native-image supports JVM-based languages, e.g., Java, Scala, Kotlin.

 The resulting native image can, optionally, execute dynamic languages

 like Ruby, R, or Python, but it does not pre-compile their code itself.
 Polyglot

 embeddings can also be compiled ahead-of-time.
 To inform

 native-image of guest

 guest language used (e.g.,

 Note: Python, R and Ruby are experimental and not recommended for production use at this time.